SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CustomTypes.rst

 ..
 TODO: This whole section needs updating in light of the changes for definite initialization.
    Memberwise initializers will only exist if default values are provided for all properties.

+Unlike structures, class instances do not receive a default memberwise initializer.
+(Initializers are described in more detail in :doc:`InitializationAndInheritance`.)

 .. _ClassesAndStructures_ValueTypesAndReferenceTypes:

 Value Types and Reference Types
 -------------------------------

-Classes and structures have many things in common in Swift.
+Classes, structures and enumerations have many things in common in Swift.
+All three can work with properties, methods, initializers, extensions, and protocols.
-However, they have one fundamental difference:
+However, there is one fundamental difference:

-* Structures define :newTerm:`value types`
+* Structures and enumerations are :newTerm:`value types`
-* Classes define :newTerm:`reference types`
+* Classes are :newTerm:`reference types`

 This difference is very important when deciding how to define the building blocks of your code.